Hans Unger: Personal life

 Unger married his wife Marie Antonia in 1899.
 She was to become his muse, his model and the main subject of his works.
 She is said to have been quite beautiful and the centre of attention of the many friends in the artistic circles in Dresden, especially musicians and writers, which Unger invited to his house.

 In 1902, Unger designed his own villa in Loschwitz.
 His prominence as a daring young artist and his popularity among the Dresden upper class as a portraitist had made him a wealthy man.
 Unger also designed the entire interior decoration himself.
 This however was removed during a renovation in the early 1970s.
 The villa, on the Kügelgenstrasse no. 6, still exists and offers a view on the river Elbe and, further away, on the Dresden city centre.

-In 1903, his only child, his daughter Maja, was born, who had clearly inherited her mother's looks.
+In 1903 his only child, Maja, was born.
 Her godfather was Sascha Schneider, a lifelong friend of Unger.
 After her death in 1973, Unger's estate was sold and scattered.